G.I. Joe: Retaliation is a 2013 USA action thriller by Jon M. Chu.

 The uncut version runs at ~120:00s whereas the UK cinema releases runs at 102:59s

-her appearance, to change her name to Zeng Jing (Michelle Yeoh), and to move to the Capital.
+alter her appearance, to change her name to Zeng Jing (Michelle Yeoh), and to move to the Capital.
 Keeping a low-profile as a shopkeeper, she falls in love with and marries a messenger (Jung Woo-Sung).
-However, their peaceful life is soon disrupted when Zeng's
+However, their peaceful life is soon

 Director Bejoy Nambiar has decided to remove Lucky Ali's song Ya Hussain from his new film David after some groups objected to it.